Phala-Network/phala-wiki/content/basics/run-a-full-node.md

 ./target/release/phala-node --chain poc2 --name "My node's name"
 ```

+> Check [participating PoC-2 events](#participate-testnet-poc-2-promotion-events) for naming convention if you are.

 Use the `--help` flag to find out which flags you can use when running the node.
 For example, if
 [connecting to your node remotely](https://wiki.polkadot.network/docs/en/maintain-wss), you'll probably want to use `--ws-external` and
 `--rpc-cors all`.